Ivan Ivanovich Dolgikh

-Ivan Ivanovich Dolgikh (Russian: Иван Иванович Долгих) (13 July 1896 – 1956) was a Soviet police officer and an administrator in the gulag and one of the officials held responsible for the Nazino affair, an outbreak of cannibalism by starving prisoners.
+Ivan Ivanovich Dolgikh (Russian: Иван Иванович Долгих) (13 July 1896 – 1956) was a Soviet NKVD officer and an administrator in the Gulag and one of the officials held responsible for the Nazino tragedy, which resulted in cannibalism by starving prisoners.

 Early career

 Dolgikh was born in Barnaul, the son of a Russian worker, his education ended when he was sent to do manual work in a workshop, at 11, only barely literate.
 His father died in 1910.
 His mother left for Harbin in 1911, and did not return.
 Drafted in 1915, he was promoted to sergeant major and decorated for bravery during the war between Russia and Germany.
 Demobilised after the Bolshevik Revolution, he worked as a tin smith in Barnaul, and joined the Left Socialist-Revolutionaries.
 He joined the Red Army as a volunteer in May 1918, and fought as a partisan in the Altai region.
 Captured by the White army of Admiral Kolchak in October 1918, he was held in Barnaul prison for five months.
 After his release, he returned to his old trade as a tin smith, but rejoined the Red Army for the final campaign of the civil war, against the army of Baron Wrangel in the Crimea.
 He joined the Communist Party of the Soviet Union in 1920, and was recruited to the political police, or Ogpu, in Altai region in the same year.
 He was in charge of Barnaul prison in 1926-28.
 In 1928, he was appointed head of the administrative department of the Barnaul Ogpu.